Back to basics: forfeiture of leases

 When can a landlord forfeit?

 The lease must expressly give the landlord the right to forfeit.
-There are limited circumstances in which a right to forfeit can be implied into the lease, but in most leases there will be a specific forfeiture clause.
 This clause will ordinarily give the landlord the right to forfeit once the tenant has been in breach for a period of time – typically 14 or 21 days.

 A landlord cannot forfeit a lease (except for non-payment of rent) unless and until it has first served a section 146 notice.
 This sets out the breaches of the lease and gives the tenant a reasonable time to remedy the breaches.